bentoml/BentoML/docs/source/bentocloud/how-tos/codespaces.rst

 Develop with Codespaces
 =======================

-Codespaces provide a cloud-based development environment that allows you to run AI applications directly on BentoCloud as you develop.
-With access to various instance types, including GPUs, Codespaces make it easy to develop multi-Service, GPU-powered applications.
+Codespaces is a development platform on BentoCloud designed to solve the challenges in building AI applications:

+- Limited access to a variety of powerful GPUs in local development environments
+- Slow iteration cycles due to container image building processes
+- Inconsistent behavior between development and production environments

-By connecting your local IDE to a remote Codespace, you can see real-time changes on BentoCloud, as the Codespace automatically hot-reloads when it detects local updates.
-This ensures your development environment mirrors production, so you can build with confidence.
+With Codespaces, you can connect your local development environment to BentoCloud while using your favorite IDE.
+This allows you to develop with powerful cloud GPUs in a reliable environment that is consistent with production.
+Your changes are updated in real-time on BentoCloud, as Codespaces automatically hot-reload when detecting local updates.
+This ensures you can iterate rapidly and confidently on your applications.

 Create a Codespace
 ------------------